justmogen/justmogen/README.md

-Sure, Alex!
-Here’s an improved profile readme tailored to your background and goals:

 ```markdown
 👋 Hi, I'm Alex Morgan!
 I’m a passionate software engineer specializing in backend development.
 My focus is on building scalable and efficient APIs and services that drive impactful tech solutions.